evilprince2009/BufferX/README.md

 - Put the `BufferX.exe` file in the `Records` folder.
 - Create a shortcut of `BufferX.exe`.
 - Press `Win+R` , type `shell:startup` and hit `Enter`.
+- Paste the shortcut inside the newly opened file explorer window.

+This will run _**BufferX**_ everytime the system starts.

 ### Install _**BufferX**_ once in a system and have fun.